mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Active and Reactive Power at Shunt Element
-To calculate the active and reactive power associated with shunt element at a specific bus, the function can be used:
+To calculate the active and reactive power associated with the shunt element at a specific bus, the function can be used:
 ```@repl ComputationPowersCurrentsLosses
 active, reactive = shuntPower(analysis; label = "Bus 3")
 ```